-Mr. Khouri was hired to the role of Executive Vice President and Chief Financial Officer upon the departure of Mr. Yeilding in August 2019.
+Mr. Khouri was hired to the role of Executive Vice President and Chief Financial Officer in August 2019.
 Upon joining the Corporation, Mr. Khouri was granted a one-time upfront RSU grant equivalent to \$394,100.
+In addition, in March 2021, Mr. Khouri elected to receive his one-time signing cash bonus amounting to \$170,000 in the form of options.